Deploy a HANA Production Copy in Under 4 Minutes

 So how can you leverage the right technology to deliver data from disparate sources into meaningful, trusted information and make it available when, where and how it is needed for your critical business initiatives?

-With a single data platform called Delphix, you can provision a multi-terabyte SAP S/4HANA database for your analytics, dev or QA teams in just 4 minutes flat, a fixed duration that doesn’t increase with size.
+With a DataOps platform like Delphix, you can provision a multi-terabyte SAP S/4HANA database for your analytics, dev or QA teams in just 4 minutes flat, a fixed duration that doesn’t increase with size.

 You can also rewind your copy of data to a point in time or refresh from production to get the latest changes - all with a click of a button or scripting it via our API.
 Is this tool SAP HANA tenant aware?
 You bet.
 We can mix and match tenant databases from different sources and spin-off copies anywhere on demand.